Julio Jones: 2012 season

-2013 season: Injury-plagued season
+2013 season

-Jones started the 2013 season with a relatively solid performance against the New Orleans Saints with seven receptions for 76 yards and a touchdown in the 23–17 loss.
+Jones started the 2013 season with a relatively solid performance against the Saints with seven receptions for 76 yards and a touchdown in the 23–17 loss.
 The following week, Jones had 11 receptions for 182 yards, including an 81-yard touchdown catch against St. Louis Rams.
-Over the next two games, Jones continued his hot streak with nine receptions for 115 yards against the Miami Dolphins and six receptions for a 108 yard performance against the New England Patriots.
+Over the next two games, Jones continued his hot streak with nine receptions for 115 yards against the Miami Dolphins and six receptions for a 108-yard performance against the New England Patriots.
 However, on October 7, 2013, Jones fractured his foot in the Week 5 Monday Night Football loss to the New York Jets and was ruled to be out for the season.
 In that last game, Jones had eight receptions for 99 yards.
 Jones managed to finish 76th in receiving yards among 458 qualified players for the 2013 season, with 41 receptions for 580 yards and two touchdowns.
 If Jones had played a full sixteen-game season and kept up his average of 116 yards and 8.2 receptions per game, he would have totaled 1,856 yards off of 131 receptions, which would have led the league in both categories.
 The Falcons finished with a losing regular season record and failed to make the playoffs.

 2014 season

 On April 29, 2014, the Falcons accepted the fifth-year option of Jones's rookie contract, extending his obligations with the team through the 2015 season.
-Jones started the 2014 season with a seven-reception 116-yard performance against the New Orleans Saints at the Georgia Dome.
-In Week 3, against the Tampa Bay Buccaneers on Thursday Night Football, Jones had nine receptions for 161 yards and two touchdowns in the 56–14 victory.
-On November 30, Jones set a new career-high with ten receptions for 189 yards in the 29–18 victory over the Arizona Cardinals.
+Jones started the 2014 season with a seven-reception 116-yard performance against the Saints at the Georgia Dome.
+In Week 3, against the Buccaneers on Thursday Night Football, Jones had nine receptions for 161 yards and two touchdowns in the 56–14 victory.
+On November 30, Jones set a new career-high with ten receptions for 189 yards in the 29–18 victory over the Cardinals.
 The following week on Monday Night Football, he once again broke his career single-game receiving record, recording 259 yards on 11 receptions in the 43–37 loss to the Green Bay Packers, his first career game with over 200 yards receiving.
 In the loss, Jones had a reception for 79 yards and a touchdown reception of 22 yards, and in total he recorded the fourth-most receiving yards in a Monday Night Football game.
 In Week 16 against the New Orleans Saints, Jones had seven receptions for 107 yards in the 30–14 victory.
 He finished the season with 104 receptions, Jones' first time having over 100 receptions in a season, for 1,593 yards, first in the NFC in both categories and third in the entire NFL.
 He was named to the Pro Bowl for the 2014 season.
 The Falcons finished with a regular season record of 6–10 and failed to make the playoffs for the second consecutive year.
 He was later ranked 13th by his fellow players on the NFL Top 100 Players of 2015.